 - Principles, design, planning and team building.

-- Project proposal – developing successful engagement strategies combined with adult learning programmes for householder and contractors undertaking home improvements and energy retrofitting schemes.
+- Project proposal – developing successful engagement strategies combined with adult learning programmes for householders and contractors undertaking home improvements and energy retrofitting schemes.

 How to create successful householder engagement with a little joined up thinking.